 USD/IQD rates climb in Baghdad, Erbil

-Shafaq News/ The U.S. dollar (USD) exchange transactions against the Iraqi dinar (IQD) climed in the markets of Baghdad and Erbil, today, Wednesday.
+Shafaq News/ The U.S. dollar (USD) exchange transactions against the Iraqi dinar (IQD) climbed in the markets of Baghdad and Erbil today, Thursday.